spray paint plastic chairs

-I have a couple of quick and easy spray paint projects to show you.
-Not only am I going to show you how to spray paint plastic chairs, I'll also show you how to refresh metal patio furniture with spray paint.
+I have some quick and easy spray paint projects to show you.
+I’ll show you how to spray paint plastic chairs and refresh metal patio furniture.

 If you’re looking for tips and ideas, you can find more projects here: The Power of Spray Paint